WET VS DRY CAT FOOD:

 WET CAT FOOD: PROS AND CONS

-Advantages of Wet Cat Food
+Benefits of Wet Cat Food

 One of the biggest benefits of wet food is its high moisture content.
 Cats naturally have a low thirst drive because their ancestors evolved eating prey that was mostly water.
 Wet food helps compensate for this by providing hydration with every meal, which supports kidney function and urinary tract health.